The historic, Heritage Listed 1875 Hobsonville Church & Settlers' Cemetery is at 1 Scott Road, Hobsonville, Auckland.

 150th Sesquicentennial 1875-2025

-In 2025 the Hobsonville Church and Settlers' Cemetery is 150 years old.
+The Hobsonville Church and Settlers' Cemetery is 150 years old in 2025.

 Newsletters